Abandoned & Little-Known Airfields:

 An October 1928 photo (courtesy of Noah Dunker) of an unidentified biplane at State Line Airpark.

-This former general aviation airport was located directly along the Kansas/Missouri border (thus the name),
+This general aviation airport was located directly along the Kansas/Missouri border (thus the name),

 with the eastern boundary of the airport property being State Line Road.